 Exception handling

-Handling the errors in the program without program crash is done by the exception handling, exception handling has three main keyword (try, except and finally) which will be covered below but now let’s look at the structure of the try block:
+except and finally) which will be covered below but now let’s look at the

 try: